sungyubkim/cifar_jax/README.md

-# influence_functions_jax
+# CIFAR training with JAX
-A simplified implementation of Understanding Black-box Predictions via Influence Functions (ICML 2017)
+A simplified implementation of CIFAR-10/100 training with JAX.
+This repo. supports VGG, ResNet, Wide ResNet.